cloudfoundry-tutorials/trycf/content/docs/scaling.md

 #1   running   2020-03-31T18:34:46Z   0.3%   9.5M of 64M    14.6M of 1G
 ```

-If you refresh your app in a browser multiple times, you will see the `App Instance Index` change.
+If you refresh your app in a browser multiple times, you will see the `App Instance Index` change (once the new instance has fully started and is available).
 Cloud Foundry is load balancing your requests across both instances.

 ### What happened?